GoogleCloudPlatform/google-chat-notification/README.md

 * Read access to the HBS GCS bucket (access to the template)
 * Pub/Sub can send notification to your Cloud Function endpoint

+## Disclaimer

+This is not an officially supported Google product.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.